 Early Life

 Dominika Kulczyk was born on July 30, 1977, in Poznań, Poland.
-She is the daughter of Grażyna and Jan Kulczyk, who was Poland's wealthiest man.
-She graduated from Karol Marcinkowski Secondary School and studied Sinology and Political Sciences at Adam Mickiewicz University in Poznań.
-She furthered her education with Mandarin Chinese courses at Huadong Shifan University and Peking University, and a course on strategic philanthropy at the London Institute.
+She is the daughter of Grażyna Kulczyk and Jan Kulczyk.
+She graduated from Karol Marcinkowski Secondary School in Poznań.
+She holds degrees in Sinology and Political Science from Adam Mickiewicz University in Poznań.
+She also studied Mandarin Chinese at Huadong Shifan University and Peking University.

 Rise to Success